 3.1 Open oral medication packaging and prepare for medication preparation.

 3.2 For tablets, use a pill mortar and pestle or pill-crusher to crush the tablet into a powder.
+Ensure that you create fine powder to decrease the likelihood of clogging the enteric tube.
 Empty the contents of the mortar or pill crusher into a medication cup.
-Take care to ensure that you create a fine powder to decrease the likelihood of clogging the enteric tube.

 3.3 For capsules, empty the contents the capsule by grasping both ends of the capsule, twisting and pulling gently, and then empty the contents into a medication cup.
 Be careful not to lose any of the contained medications.